Product Version: 6.5.X.X

 Step 7: Temporarily Disable Antivirus

-Some third-party antivirus programs may interfere with patch installation.
+Certain third-party antivirus programs may block or interfere with patch installation.

 Temporarily disable the antivirus and reattempt patch remediation.

 Following the steps above should help identify and resolve most basic issues related to Microsoft patch remediation failures.
-For persistent issues, please collect logs and contact support for further investigation.
+If issues persist, please collect the relevant logs and contact support for further investigation.

 Was this article helpful?